Gilead-BioStats/gsm/tests/testthat/_snaps/Study_Assess.md

       Input data has 3 rows.
-      v `Transform_EventCount()` returned output with 3 rows. i No analysis function used. `dfTransformed` copied directly to `dfAnalyzed` v `Flag()` returned output with 3 rows. v `Summarize()` returned output with 3 rows. v `Visualize_Count()` created a chart.
+      v `Transform_EventCount()` returned output with 3 rows. i No analysis function used. `dfTransformed` copied directly to `dfAnalyzed` with added `ScoreLabel` column. v `Flag()` returned output with 3 rows. v `Summarize()` returned output with 3 rows. v `Visualize_Count()` created a chart.